Antilia (building): Timeline of value

+As of 2023, it was valued at $4.6 billion, with the average annual growth rate of home prices in Mumbai from 2010 to 2020 at 11.2 per cent.
+Prices in Mumbai increased by 100 per cent in 2006 and 19 per cent in 2012.

 Plot

-The 4532 m2 land on which Antilia was built housed an orphanage called Currimbhoy Ebrahim Khoja Yateemkhana belonging to a charity run by the Wakf board.
+The 4532 m2 land on which Antilia was built, previously housed an orphanage called Currimbhoy Ebrahim Khoja Yateemkhana (Kareembhai Ibrahim Khwaja Orphanage) belonging to a charity run by the Waqf Board.
 The orphanage had been founded in 1895 by Currimbhoy Ebrahim, a wealthy shipowner.

-In 2002, the trust requested permission to sell this land, and the charity commissioner gave the required permission three months later.

-The charity sold the land allocated for the purpose of education of underprivileged Khoja children to Antilia Commercial Private Limited, a commercial entity controlled by Mukesh Ambani, in July 2002 for ₹210.5 million.
+In 2002 the trust requested permission to sell this land.
+The charity commissioner gave the required permission three months later.
+The charity sold the land allocated for education of underprivileged Khoja children to Antilia Commercial Private Limited, a commercial entity controlled by Mukesh Ambani, in July 2002 for ₹210.5 million.
 The prevailing market value of the land at the time was at least ₹1.5 billion.

 The sale was in direct contravention of § 51 of the Wakf Act which requires that any such sale of land should be done after the permission of the Maharashtra State Board of Waqfs.
 The Waqf minister Nawab Malik opposed this land sale, as did the revenue department of the Government of Maharashtra.
-Thus a stay order was issued on the sale of the land.
-The Waqf board also initially opposed the deal and filed a PIL in the Supreme Court challenging the decision of the trust.
+Thus, a stay order was issued on the sale of the land.
+The Waqf board also initially opposed the deal and filed a PIL in the Supreme Court challenging the trust's decision.
 The Supreme Court, while dismissing the petition, asked the Waqf board to approach the Bombay High Court.
 However, the stay on the deal was subsequently vacated after the Waqf board withdrew its objection.

 In June 2011, the Union government asked the Maharashtra government to consider referring the matter to the Central Bureau of Investigation.

 A PIL was filed a decade later by Abdul Matin, against the orphanage and the Charity commissioners permission.
 As of 2018, the case was being heard by a special bench of the court.